ramgorthi04/gist/code_hints.md

     df['slope'] = slope_vals

     # Filter by inactivity
-    # If no customers meet inactivity_days, we do not want empty output
     inactive_df = df[df['time_since_last_purchase'] >= inactivity_days]
     if len(inactive_df) == 0:
         # If no one meets inactivity, just use all customers to avoid empty output